Fort Dodge in Webster County

 Webster County in Iowa

-Someone wearing a pillow case with holes cut out for eyes stood outside.
+Someone wearing a pillowcase with holes cut out for eyes stood outside.

 “Trick-or-Treat.
 Give me your money or I’ll shoot,” the trick-or-treater said.

-Ethel playfully tried to lift the pillow case, thinking it might be a relative playing a joke.
+Ethel playfully tried to lift the pillowcase, thinking it might be a relative playing a joke.
 After all, their granddaughter, Teresa Trueblood, had left the house just minutes before.
 But the trick-or-treater held it down.

 The Marvin and Ethel Brandland home in Fort Dodge, Iowa

-Mr. Brandland was rushed to the hospital where he died on the operating table.
-The family remembers getting the news.
+Mr. Brandland was rushed to Trinity Regional Hospital and then airlifted to a hospital in Des Moines, where he died on the operating table in the early morning hours Oct.
+31, 1982.

 “You go numb,” Trueblood said.
 “And I had to take my grandmother back to the house to get medicines and you walk in and you’re just in disbelief that it’s happening till you see the blood.
 And then you know it’s real.”